FinDockLabs/payment-experiences-templates/README.md

 This repository is an overview of the templates we offer for building Salesforce-native digital experiences with [FinDock Payment Experiences.](https://docs.findock.com/docs/july-26/payments/findock-payment-experiences) There are three types of templates:

-* **Site template**: a full Experience Cloud site template that that leverages our Flow templates and managed Lighting Web Components (LWCs)
+* **Site template**: a full Experience Cloud site template that that leverages our Flow templates (deployed separately) and managed Lighting Web Components (LWCs)
 * **Flow template**: a complete Flow for setting up a payment using our managed LWCs
 * **LWC template**: LWC template for building digital experiences without Flows